stumpskyi/QA_portfolio/bug_reports/bug_reports.md

 The account is created, and the user is successfully logged in.
 HTTP status code is `200 OK`.
 No email verification link is sent.

 ### Expected result
 Registration should be rejected.
-The system should display an **"Enter a valid email address"** notification.
+The system should display the **"Enter a valid email address"** notification.
 Expected HTTP status code is `400 Bad Request`.

 ### Attachments
 ![email_validation_bug_1](https://github.com/user-attachments/assets/d2f21bcc-3260-4c60-be2b-add107aa8f12)